GrahamLea/simple-log/etc/README.txt

 USAGE

-To use Simple Log in your application, you will need to:
+To use Simple Log in your application, you need jars and properties:

+1. JARS

-1. Have the simple-log.jar in your classpath.
+   You need to have the simple-log.jar in your classpath.
+   If you want rolling logs, you'll also need simple-log-rollover.jar.

+2. PROPERTIES

-2. Have a 'simplelog.properties' file in a directory or JAR that is on your classpath.
+   You need to have a 'simplelog.properties' file in a directory or JAR that is on your classpath.
    Simple Log will not fail if this file is not present, but it will not produce any output.

+   As of Simple Log 2, it is possible for the simplelog.properties file to import other files.
+   Any files you want to import must also be in the classpath.

    A template properties file is included with the release.
+   The template 'simplelog.properties' file imports two other files:

+      simplelog-config.properties
+      simplelog-rollover.properties

+   The standard file contains the default debug level and trace flag, and the documentation for writing properties to configure the levels and flags for your own classes and packages.

+   The -config file contains properties for almost all the optional features, including writing log output to a file, enabling reloading properties and changing the format of log messages.

+   The -rollover file contains the properties needed to enable log rolling.

+   If you want to use any of these options, you will need to include the corresponding files.
+   Otherwise, you should remove their names from the import property to prevent Simple Log from printing error messages.

 COMMONS LOGGING